fhswno/fhswno/README.md

 # I'm currently learning...👶

-I'm currently learning Solidity and Web3 Development - I really think that Web3 and Crypto have a bright future and I'm currently building DApps and Web3 projects.

 I'm currently learning to develop Augmented Reality experiences, with the aim of making it commercially available for cooler stuff than Snapchat Lenses or Apple Measure.

 # I'm interested in...👀